 Cars are not the only way to get around in the Cayman Islands – there are a growing amount of people who choose to ride scooters, electric scooters and motorcycles and an increasing amount who choose to ‘go green’ and bike it from place to place.

-Strict e-bike and scooter regulations were supposed to come into effect in January of 2026 but were postponed until March 1st 2026.
+Strict adherence to existing e-bike and scooter regulations was mandated by the RCIPS on March 1st 2026.
+Previously, the laws were, generally speaking, not enforced.
 Click the Scooters page link below to learn more.

 Cayman has a very reliable ferry service that runs from Camana Bay to Kaibo and back, and from the Newlands public dock to Camana Bay and back.
 Tickets are purchased through their app and you can visit www.caymanferries.com.ky for more information.
 Alternatively visit the App Store and search for Cayman Ferries Passenger.
 You cannot buy tickets on the ferry.